 - 1 to 2 cups berries or pomegranate seeds

-- Start with a Filler Fruit - Make a pile or two toward the back of your platter with a filler fruit such as cantaloupe, honey dew melon, watermelon, or pineapple.
+- Start with a Filler Fruit - Make a pile or two toward the back of your platter with a filler fruit such as cantaloupe, honeydew melon, watermelon, or pineapple.
 This gives you a base to add to.
-If adding bowls of yogurt and granola to the platter, set the bowls out first (you can fill them later).
+If adding bowls of yogurt and Almond Spiced Granola to the platter, set the bowls out first (you can fill them later).

 - Make Something Curve - Around your filler fruit, add sliced oranges or kiwi in a curve shape.